uashogeschoolutrecht/datascience.hu.nl/README.md

 ## Deployment

-All changes to master are automatically built using GitHub actions and pushed to our ansible control node.
+All changes to master are automatically built using GitHub actions and stored as an artifact.
-In order to publish the changes, the output files need to be copied to the gateway machines using ansible.
+In order to publish the changes, the output files need to be copied to the azure storage blob.

 ## Site map